kenmueller/TextView/README.md

 - `isScrollingEnabled: Bool = true`
 - `isUserInteractionEnabled: Bool = true`
 - `shouldWaitUntilCommit: Bool = true`
-	- For multi-stage input methods, setting this to `false` would make TextView completely unusable.
+	- For multi-stage input methods, setting this to `false` would make the `TextView` completely unusable.
 	- This option will ignore text changes when the user is still composing characters.

 ## Example